Virus unleashes wave of fraud in US amid fear and scarcity

 Enter Parris.

-From his home outside Atlanta, he claimed to represent a company, the Encore Health Group, that had 3M respiratory masks and other protective equipment.
+From his home outside Atlanta, he claimed to represent a company with 3M respiratory masks and other protective equipment for sale.
 At the time, there was a mad scramble for supplies that pitted state and local governments against each other.

-As outlined in court documents and interviews, his pitch reached a company in Baton Rouge, Louisiana, that had previously done business with the state and was trying to help government agencies buy PPE.
-In late March, it contacted the VA, which was then dealing with a critical shortage of protective equipment.
+As outlined in court documents and interviews, his pitch reached a company in Baton Rouge, Louisiana, that was trying to help government agencies acquire PPE.
+In late March, it contacted the VA, which was dealing with a critical shortage of protective equipment.

 The VA was suspicious of the price, about 15 times what it was paying amid the shortage, and alerted its inspector general, which brought in Homeland Security.
 That resulted in a sting that led to Parris.